cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ![project topology view](../../common/img/openshift-project-topology-view.png)

-    ***Note:*** Since the topology view is rendered from live data, it can look slightly different in your lab, depending on the progress of the provisioning (which might still run in background) or availability status of services, pods and containers.
+    :heavy_check_mark: ***NOTE*** Since the topology view is rendered from live data, it can look slightly different in your lab, depending on the progress of the provisioning (which might still run in background) or availability status of services, pods and containers.

 1. This concludes this part of the lab.